indimail/indimail-virtualdomains/.github/README-CLUSTER.md

 Server Type|Description
 -----------|-----------
 clusterinfo|This is the host which has a MySQL database for storing the location of each user.
 Location information is hostid and ip address.
 If this host is going to serve as a pure MySQL database server only, you need not install IndiMail on this server.
 Mailstore |A mailstore is a host which has disk space to host user's mailboxes.
 Each mailstore can have its own set of users.
 You can call each host a 'node'.
 IndiMail allows you to extend a domain across multiple mailstores.
 Each mailstore needs its own MySQL database to store information for its own set of users.
 You may install a MySQL database on each of the mailstore.
 You need to install IndiMail on each mailstore.
+You can also have a non-indimail mailstore like Lotus Notes, M$ Exchange, etc. In such a case, you will have to add the users manually to the clusterinfo database using **hostcntrl(8)** utility.
 Relay Server|A relay server acts as an SMTP gateway between the user and the mailstore or between the user and the internet.
 A relay server can also carry out tasks like virus/spam filtering, maintain your security policy, access lists.
 You need to install IndiMail on each relay server.
 IMAP/POP3 Gateway|These servers run IndiMail's IMAP/POP3 Proxies You need to install IndiMail on each IMAP/POP3 proxy server.
 Webmail|This servers run a webmail software (like squirellmail, roundcube, etc).
 In case your webmail software connects to localhost on the IMAP/POP3 port, you will need to install IndiMail for providing IMAP/POP3 proxy on localhost.